Patternslib/Patterns/demo/carousel/documentation.md

     </ul>

 >    This plugin is not fully stable yet.
-The availably options and spelling may
+The available options and spelling may
 >    change in the future.